Yassmineattar/Yassmineattar/README.md

 <h2 align="center"> 👋 Hi, I’m @Yassmineattar!
 Welcome to my GitHub profile.</h2>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Yassmineattar&label=Profile%20views&color=0e75b6&style=flat" alt="ana" /> </p>
 <p>- 👀 I am a passionate software engineering student with a keen interest in exploring new technologies and building innovative solutions.</p>
-<p>- 🌱 I’m currently an engineering student at ENSAM Casablanca and at ALX and I am focusing on starting a journey and expanding my knowledge and skills in different areas mainly in Algorithms and web development...</p>
+<p>- 🌱 I’m currently an engineering student at ENSAM Casablanca and at ALX and I am focusing on starting a journey and expanding my knowledge and skills in different areas mainly in web development, Data science and AI...</p>
 <p>- 💞️ I’m looking to collaborate on any project that you think aligns with my interests and skills.</p>
 <p>- 📫 You can contact me through the following channels:</p>
 <p><a href="https://discord.com/users/yassmine004()" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/discord.svg" width="32" height="32" /></a>